alexjg/collaborative-issues/README.md

   --help            display usage information

 Commands:
-  create            Create a new collaborative object get               Retrieve a collaborative object add-comment       Add a comment to an issue list              List issues changegraph       Output graphviz formatted description of the change graph
+  create            Create a new issue get               Retrieve an issue add-comment       Add a comment to an issue list              List issues changegraph       Output graphviz formatted description of the change graph